Pame266/myweb/content/home/experience.md

   location = "India"
   date_start = "2009-11-20"
   date_end = "2010-04-01"
-  description = """ Research and teaching Pharmacology and Toxicology.
+  description = """ Research and teaching of Pharmacology and Toxicology.

   """
 +++